OPMDG/check_pgactivity/README.rst

  Perform the given user query.

  The query is specified with the \ ``--query parameter``\ .
-The first column will be used to perform the test for the status, if warning and critical are provided.
+The first column will be used to perform the test for the status if warning and critical are provided.

- The warning and critical arguments are optionnal.
-They can be treated as integer (default), size or time depending to the \ ``--type``\  argument.
-Warning and critical will be raised if they are greater than the first column, or less if the
+ The warning and critical arguments are optional.
+They can be of format integer (default), size or time depending on the \ ``--type``\  argument.
- \ ``--reverse``\  option is used.
+ Warning and Critical will be raised if they are greater than the first column, or less if the \ ``--reverse``\  option is used.

- All others columns will be used to generate the perfdata.
-The query has to display them in the perfdata format, with unit if needed (eg. "size=35B").
+ All other columns will be used to generate the perfdata.
+The query must display them in the perfdata format, with unit if required (eg. "size=35B").
- If a field contains multiple values, they have to be space separated.
+ If a field contains multiple values, they must be separated by a space.